bids-standard/bids-website/docs/collaboration/governance.md

 -   Proposal positively reviewed by representative community members.
     The definition of "representative" will differ
-    depending on the scope of the extension and will be reviewed as part of the steering group's final approval.
+    depending on the scope of the extension and will be reviewed as part of the Steering Group's final approval.

 -   BIDS Steering Group final approval.